Updated by Shea Brogren, MOT, OTR/L

 Both tantrums and meltdowns are manifestations of difficulty with emotional regulation skills and if they persist beyond the stages of typical development, can be associated with other diagnoses like ADHD, autism, sensory processing dysfunction, learning disabilities, depression, and anxiety.

-While tantrums are behavioral in nature, meltdowns have a sensory, physiological basis that warrant different management strategies.
+While tantrums are behavioral in nature, meltdowns have a sensory, physiological basis that warrants different management strategies.
 While neither are fun outbursts to experience, focus part of your energy on proactively supporting your child’s emotional regulation.

-In the moments of tantrum or meltdown, use the guidelines we’ve outlined above to find what works for your child and please share with Harkla what management strategies work for you!
+In the moments of tantrum or meltdown, use the guidelines we’ve outlined above to find what works for your child, and please share with Harkla what management strategies work for you!

 "Autistic Meltdown or Temper Tantrum? by Judy Endow, MSW."
 Ollibean.
 N.p., 10 Nov.
 2016.
 Web.
 25 May 2017.